amitshekhariitbhu/android-interview-questions/README.md

         ```java
         /**
-        *  Implementing the Serializeable interface is all that is required
+        *  Implementing the Serializable interface is all that is required
         */
         public class User implements Serializable {